David Shaw Nicholls: Furniture, interiors and architecture

 In the early 1980s he worked briefly for Sottsass Associati after completing his master's thesis with Sottsass at the Domus Academy from 1984 to 1985.
 Whilst in Milan, Nicholls also collaborated with Prospero Rasulo of Studio Alchimia and Nanda Vigo to design and re-define the interior of Bar Montmartre, Brera Milan in 1985.

 In 1985 he moved to New York and launched his “BEAST” furniture line.
 Over 25 prototypes were produced to exact craftsmanship, comprising: Angus, Arianne, Arno and the Aston credenza.
 At its source, in the workshop this period also inspired a portfolio of freehand sketches in charcoal and silver wash.
 The studio also was active in product design and the “Hi-Tech” re-design of Tribeca lofts, where Nicholls resided (1986 – 2001).

 Nicholls Modern Carpets

-Following the creation of his own design firm in New York City, Nicholls introduced an array of textile designs that have been widely recognised for their unique “tuned” colour palette.
-The company has over 200 registered designs and distribution to architects and designers internationally.
-The emphasis for chemical free rugs and pure methodology in production is reflected in his Pureloom brand.
-Nicholls’ rugs and floor textiles have been published in several media outlets, and he has been at the forefront of Hi-End Couture design for over twenty-five years.
-Architectural Digest, The New York Times Magazine, Elle Décor, Interior Design, Vogue, Wallpaper, World of Interiors, Hamptons Cottages and Gardens, Phoenix Home & Garden and other publications have all editorialised designs and work by Nicholls.
+After setting up his own design firm in New York City, Nicholls created textile designs.
+The company has over 200 registered designs.
+Nicholls’ rugs and floor textiles have been published in Architectural Digest, The New York Times Magazine, Elle Decor, Interior Design and Vogue.

-Nicholls' carpet designs include Badoura, Prado, Maui, Lima, and Domino.
-His rugs received the Editors Award at the ICFF and the ROSCOE (Resources Council, USA) Award.

-Nicholls' current design firm produces and markets all the designs of Nicholls.
-The company produces Tibetan carpets “True-to-Hand” traditional method in wool/silk, Indian fine Flatweave & Bessarabian floor textiles and complex multi weave Aquaterra.
-Recently presented in New York and Europe the machine made program titled GENOME was launched.